Anondo/Django/README.md

 └── manage.py<br>
 This is the basic django project skeleton.
 Here:
 1. __init__.py: this is the file that makes this folder a module(classic python!!)
-1. settings.py: like the name says this file has got the settings for your project
+1. **settings.py**: like the name says this file has got the settings for your project
-1. urls.py: this file will contain all the mapping between the urls and the views.
+1. **urls.py**: this file will contain all the mapping between the urls and the views.
-1. wsgi.py: this file is if you want to deploy the project over WSGI
+1. **wsgi.py**: this file is if you want to deploy the project over WSGI
 ### **Creating The App**
 A django project is nothing without its apps.
 Projects are basically the summation of some apps which are again reusable in other projects.
 So lets create our HelloWorldApp: type **cd HelloProject** to get inside the project.
 Here we will have the access to **manage.py**.
-The **manage.py** is the local "django-admin" of the project or like its name implies, is the manager of the project. type **python manage.py startapp HelloWorldApp** in the cmd
+The **manage.py** is the local "django-admin" of the project or like its name implies, is the manager of the project.
+Type **python manage.py startapp HelloWorldApp** in the cmd
 ![creating app](https://github.com/Anondo/Django/blob/master/img/app2.png)<br>
 This should create a HelloWorldApp folder within our root project folder.
 Its skeleton should be like:<br>
 HelloWorldApp/<br>